abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 _Refresher_: [/spring-boot/concepts/#ioc-and-di](/spring-boot/concepts/#ioc-and-di)

-Reflection based DI, slower than setter or constructor based ones.

-Spring always finds Beans and adds them to Proxy, if the Bean is not defined anywhere in our `@ComponentScan` scope then its a compile-time error.
+Spring always finds Beans and adds them to ApplicationContext/Proxy, if the Bean is not defined anywhere in our `@ComponentScan` scope then its a compile-time error.

 ## Autowiring Errors
 ### No Qualifying bean of type